AiR Frequently Asked Questions

 Q: Why are you no longer requiring donations of art to the collection as part of the residency requirements?

 A: Grand Canyon collections staff and administrators are in the process of reviewing and rewriting the criteria for accessioning work into the permanent collection.
-Because the south rim program is now year-round, and because we welcome artists working in new genres, space and new media preservation concerns have changed dramatically.
 As a result, the park has decided to indefinitely suspend adding to the collections.
 This policy should be considered in-flux and all artists who have participated in the program in the past or hope to in the future will be kept updated as the new policy is finalized and implemented.
 Please know that if you are a selected artist, you may be contacted in the future and asked to submit work that came from your residency experience for consideration for the permanent collection.
 All of these sorts of requests will be made on an individual basis and by mutual agreement between the park and the artists.

 Postcard-sized quilt; fabric, thread